Aljustrel mine: History

 With more than 80 known deposits, the Iberian Pyrite Belt became an area of intensive mining of sulphide ore since the Chalcolithic era.
 The Aljustrel camp consists of six separate orebodies (Estação, Feitais, Algares, Moinho, São João and Gavião) that lie on the limbs of four main SWverging folds: the Feitais anticline (towards the northeast), the Central anticline, the São João sincline and the southwestern anticline.
 The Aljustrel Group structures are truncated and rejected by a major northeast-southwest fault (the Messejana fault).
 It terminates in the northwest with a hidden by tertiary cover and constitutes the Paleozoic basement where the main two Gavião orebodies occur, with 30 MT of total massive sulfides.

 The exploitation of metals in Aljustrel (mining and metallurgy) began at the end of the 3rd millennium BC, with tartessian mines on the hilltop of Nossa Senhora do Castelo, equidistant from iron deposits in Algares and São João do Deserto.
 Bronze Age excavations were situated in Mangancha, near faults close to São João.
 At the end of the first century, Mangancha began to be occupied by a Roman settlement, with military garrison, leading to the establishment of a colony at Vipasca, near Algares (today known as Valdoca or Vale da Oca).
 Mining extended into the 4th century, with production oscillating with crises in the Empire, but was eventually abandoned.

 Almost all outcroppings and near-surface deposits were exhausted over the centuries and mineral prospecting began in deeper orebodies.
-Over time, though, pyrite became less important as a raw material in manufacturing of sulphuric acid.
+Over time, though, pyrite became less important as a raw material in manufacturing of sulfuric acid.
 Combined with poor base-metal content of these deposits resulted in many mines closing over the last two decades.

 The mine of ALjustrel only appeared again in the foral (charter) of 1252, where the Order of Santiago da Espada reserved their right to the profits from the mine.

 A 16th century regulation, the Regulamento Mineiro de Ayres do Quintal (Ayres do Quintal Mining Regulation), mentioned the mine at Aljustrel.